 It may sound like you will be taken by a Dingo, eaten by a croc or stung by a jellyfish in Australia, take care, be sensible and heed cautions in the limited areas that these animals may pose a threat and you will be fine.

-Who Travels this Famous Route?
+Who Travels This Stunning Route?

 Everyone you can think of!
 Many Australians are on the East Coast touring route as well as thousands of international visitors.
 It is a backpackers mecca, a family adventure, singles, couples and groups will be on the road.
 People of all ages are out there exploring.
 Australians are friendly and if you need help, just ask.
 The word ‘mate‘ does get used often.